Hackndo/en.hackndo.github.io/_posts/2020-03-03-ntlm-relay.md

 ### Message Relaying

-During NTLM authentication, a client can prove to a server its identify by encrypting with its password some piece of information provided by the server.
-So the only thing the attacker has to do is to let the client do his work, and passing the messages from the client to the server, and the replies from the server to the client.
+During NTLM authentication, a client can prove to a server its identity by encrypting with its password some piece of information provided by the server.
+So the only thing the attacker has to do is to let the client do its work, and passing the messages from the client to the server, and the replies from the server to the client.

-All that the client has to send to the server, the attacker will receive it, and he will send the messages back to the real server, and all the messages that the server sends to the client, the attacker will also receive them, and he will forward them to the client, as is.
+All the client has to send to the server, the attacker will receive it, and he will send the messages back to the real server, and all the messages that the server sends to the client, the attacker will also receive them, and he will forward them to the client, as is.

 [![NTLM Relay](/assets/uploads/2020/03/ntlm_relay_basic.png)](/assets/uploads/2020/03/ntlm_relay_basic.png)